Radio Werewolf: History

-Adding to the controversy of the band was a number of references to National Socialism.
-The biggest was the song "Triumph of the Will," named after a Nazi propaganda film.
-The song, written and sung from the point of view of an elderly former Nazi reminiscing about Nazi Germany, incorporating such lyrics as "Eva, oh Eva, come sit on my face; Berlin is burning and we are the master race," was intended as obvious black humor.
+The lyrical content of their music also sparked controversy, with numerous references to National Socialism, most notably in the song "Triumph of the Will," which was named after a Nazi propaganda film.
+The song, written and sung from the point of view of an elderly former Nazi reminiscing about Nazi Germany, incorporated such lyrics as "Eva, oh Eva, come sit on my face; Berlin is burning and we are the master race".
 The band also had a song called "Strength through Joy," named after the Nazi slogan and recreational program.
-Here again, the band's musical choice to use a tinny concertina and exaggerated Oom-pah rhythm makes clear the intended parody.
-Their cover version of the Nancy Sinatra song "These Boots Were Made for Walking" features the sound of army marching in the background, as well as Zeena singing a few lines in German.
+Their cover version of the Nancy Sinatra song "These Boots Were Made for Walking" features the sound of an army marching in the background, as well as Zeena singing a few lines in German.
 For the Maxi-singles cover, Zeena sported a similar costume as the film character Ilsa, She Wolf of the SS.
-Schreck explains in a 2011 interview that this track was a deliberate self-parody of their own public image at the time.
+Schreck claimed in a 2011 interview that this track was a deliberate self-parody of their own public image at the time.
 Schreck stated that, "Black humor, sarcasm, and irony were always essential to the Radio Werewolf experience."
-Considering the L.A.
-Punk rock, Post-punk and Deathrock music scenes of the early 80s, from which Radio Werewolf arose, helps to place their use of Nazi imagery and themes in context with other bands of that time who also used such imagery.

-In the late 1980s, Radio Werewolf was heavily featured on talk shows and in media material, billed as heading a worldwide Satanic movement.
-Interviewed variously by investigative journalist Geraldo Rivera, Tom Metzger, Wally George, Christian pastor Bob Larson, and others, the media infamy associated with this phase of the group culminated, on August 8, 1988, with a Satanically themed rally in San Francisco at the Strand Theater held with NON.
-This event marked the first Radio Werewolf collaboration with Zeena Schreck, who appeared in her capacity as High Priestess of the Church of Satan.

-This performance, along with a Radio Werewolf interview featured on the highly rated Geraldo Rivera's Exposing Satan's Underground TV special broadcast on Halloween of 1988, was additionally controversial due to the perception of the band by some quarters of the music press as supporting Neonazi ideologies.
-Though this was denied by the band, Evil Wilhelm quit Radio Werewolf shortly after the 8-8-88 Rally, later stating that he felt their music was being misunderstood by Nazi groups.